Iraq forces accused of killing, torturing civilians south of Mosul

 Relatives said they did not know where most of the men were being held and had not been able to contact any of them while in detention, according to the report.

-HRW warned that such conduct "significantly increases the risk of other violations", including torture.
+HRW said such conduct "significantly increases the risk of other violations", including torture.

-An Interior Ministry spokesman denied there had been any violations and said Iraqi forces respect human rights and international law.
-A spokesman for Iraq's federal police could not be reached for comment.
+An Interior Ministry spokesman denied there had been any violations and said Iraqi forces respected human rights and international law.

-A spokesman for the Kurdish regional government denied the HRW report, saying any delays in informing families were limited and due to limited resources.
+A spokesman for the Kurdish regional government denied the HRW report, saying any delays in informing families were limited due to a shortage of resources.

 "Nobody has been kept in unknown facilities.
 They are kept in identified facilities," said Dindar Zebari.